Alcoa Corporation (AA) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 16.36 million shares valued at $377.19 million.
 The investor’s holdings represent 8.79% of the AA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 13.93 million shares valued at $320.98 million to account for 7.48% of the shares outstanding.
 The other top investors are Price (T.Rowe) Associates Inc which holds 9.22 million shares representing 4.95% and valued at over $212.48 million, while Orbis Allan Gray Ltd holds 4.66% of the shares totaling 8.68 million with a market value of $200.11 million.

-Alcoa Corporation (NYSE: AA) is 38.00% higher on its value in year-to-date trading and has touched a low of $5.16 and a high of $32.87 in the current 52-week trading range.
+Alcoa Corporation (NYSE: AA) is 35.10% higher on its value in year-to-date trading and has touched a low of $5.16 and a high of $33.45 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AA stock was last observed hovering at around $29.52 in the last trading session, with the day’s gains setting it 2.29% off its average median price target of $27.50 for the next 12 months.
-It is also 14.03% off the consensus price target high of $37.00 offered by 12 analysts, but current levels are -59.05% lower than the price target low of $20.00 for the same period.
+The AA stock was last observed hovering at around $31.19 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $27.50 for the next 12 months.
+It is also 15.84% off the consensus price target high of $37.00 offered by 12 analysts, but current levels are -55.7% lower than the price target low of $20.00 for the same period.

 Alcoa Corporation (AA) Analyst Forecasts